expfactory/expfactory/docs/0-index.md

 The Experiment Factory software will help you create a reproducible container to deploy behavioral experiments. <span style="font-style:italic; color:darkmagenta">we are under development for this new container-based version, and will update this documentation base as we go!</span> Want to jump right in?
 Pull a demo container, start an instance named web1, and browse to localhost:</p>

+**note: we are currently updating the base images and will be finished soon!**

 ```
 singularity pull --name expfactory.simg shub://expfactory/expfactory
 sudo singularity instance.start --bind /tmp/data:/scif/data expfactory.simg web1